ATLFlight/ATLFlightDocs/TroubleshootFAQ.md

 ## GPS support
 The on-board GPS module on the Snapdragon Flight™ is *not* supported.
 Please check this page for other options: https://dev.px4.io/hardware-snapdragon.html

+## Build your own drone
+Please see [this document](https://support.intrinsyc.com/documents/162) for instructions on how to build your own UAV using the Snapdragon Flight™ board including components, assembly, programming and flying.